 Please note: The projects funded through SaPP are not meant to resemble a teaching assistant or simply to alleviate instructor/librarian/teaching support staff workload.
 The work must be completed prior to the beginning of the course.

-TLS will fund the student partner for up to 130 hours of work equivalent to $15.50 per hour (up to a maximum of $2,015 + 4% vacation pay) via a one-time payment.
+TLS will fund the student via a one-time bursary payment of up to $2096 (akin to 130 hours of work at $15.50 + 4% vacation pay).
 The work should be completed within one academic term.

 Faculty members, instructors, contract instructors, librarians and teaching support staff, along with a student partner, should jointly complete the online application form below.
 Proposals will be evaluated based on the following criteria:

 - The strength of the partnership between the instructor/librarian/teaching support staff member and the student (is the student considered as collaborator and partner?)